ankitakumari11/AWS-Airtel/Storage.md

 - high performance block storage for ec2
 - persistent , scalable and reliable
 - supports snapshots and encryption
-- It is a block storage service used with amazon ec2 instances.
-EBS volumes are persistent and continue to exit independently even after an instance is stopped or terminated.
+- *It is a block storage service used with amazon ec2 instances.
+EBS volumes are persistent and continue to exist independently even after an instance is stopped or terminated.*

 **EBS VOLUME TYPES**
-- gp3 : balanced performances and cost, it is advance version of gp2.
+- gp3 (General purpose SSD) : balanced performances and cost, it is advance version of gp2.
-- Io2
+- Io2 Block express : High -Performance for IOP-intensive workloads.
-- stl
+- stl (Throughput HDD) : Big data , log processing.
-- scl
+- scl (Cold HDD) : Infrequent access , lowest cost.
-- EBS offers multiple volume types based on performance and cost.
+- *EBS offers multiple volume types based on performance and cost.
 GP3 is a general-pirpose ssd used in most wrokloads.
 Io2 is ideal for high performance applications like databased.
-St1 and sc1 are HDD-based and suited for large volumes of infrequenctly accessed data.
+St1 and sc1 are HDD-based and suited for large volumes of infrequenctly accessed data.*

 **Features of EBS**:

-- Durability
+- Durability : For web apps , backups , and big data.
-- Snapshots
+- Snapshots : For high perfromance storage attached to EC2.
-- Encryption
+- Encryption : For shared access and file-based workloads.
-- Attach/detach
+- Attach/detach : For long-term , low-cost archiving.
-- Resize
+- Resize : For backup automation and compliance
-- EBS
-- EBS volumes are highly durable and can be spanshotted for backup and disaster recovery.
+- *EBS volumes are highly durable and can be spanshotted for backup and disaster recovery.
 Encryption is available at rest and in transit.
-You can also change volume configuration on the fly with minimal or no downtime.
+You can also change volume configuration on the fly with minimal or no downtime.*

 **Common use**
-- Running databases (my sql)
+- Running databases (mysql , PostgresSQL , Oracle)
 - hosting containers and applications
 - storing logs , cache and swap files.
 - high - speed transactional workloads.
+- *EBS is used in various workloads that need low-latency, consistent performance.
+It's perfect for databases,container storage, and file systems.
+Since it supports high IOPS , it suits transactional apps and real-time processing.*

 **Summary and best practice**
 - Choose the right volume type based on workload